Lavender: It’s my blog, so I get to put myself first. Take that, alphabetical order! Despite the fact that I pour my heart out on a

 universe 9th Circle of Hell hates me.)
 The first place only got a slap on the wrist for its abuse, and remain open even after they pulled worse crap on others.
 But, sometimes money – or rather the mishandling of it in a state bleeding out from self-inflicted financial wounds – talks.
 Sometimes places do close.
 It just sucks that when they close, their clients have no place to go, and we get the word of our “too little, too late” victory while in the midst of dealing with the situation with Bedbug Motel.
 Timing is everything, and the timing on the closure of the Too Little, Too Late Inn didn’t quite feel like a victory.

 Where’s Whoopsie: Coloring books are wonderfully meditative, especially since I have issues with meditation and mindfulness in general.
-They become self-defeating, however, when the bully-in-my-brain berates me for every mistake etched forever in ink. since this is a blog about failure, I turned the tables on it and made my mistakes into a Where’s Waldo style game.
+They become self-defeating, however, when the bully-in-my-brain berates me for every mistake etched forever in ink.
+Since this is also a blog about (accepting and maybe even eventually getting to “celebrating”) failure, I turned the tables on it and made my mistakes into a Where’s Waldo style game.
 First, read a blog post about a failure of mine, then spot my artistic failures within the associated images!
 The featured image above is a Where’s Whoopsie.
+I also occasionally pretend that my drawings are worthy of being publicly displayed because carefully coloring in the lines of mandalas is actually pretty hard on hypermobile wrists.
+My drawings are still Where’s Whoopsies, though, because I really can’t draw.
+I have to be okay with that (and never actively take any steps to learn how to do anything beyond doodle at a five-year-old level), or the Bully-in-my-Brain won’t allow me to continue to do something I otherwise enjoy.
+It doesn’t tend to like allowing me to ever engage in activities I’m bad at, so Where’s Whoopsie is one (of the many) loopholes I have to create for my brain so I can engage in “self-care.”